Local Regulations

 Required Documentation

-- Hazardous Waste Manifest: Required for tracking hazardous waste from the point of generation to final disposal.
+- Waste Manifest: Ensures tracking of hazardous waste from the point of generation to disposal.

 Inspection Process

-- Pre-Inspection Preparation: Review all documentation and ensure compliance with all local, state, and federal regulations.
+- Pre-Inspection Checklist: Review all documentation and ensure proper labeling and storage of hazardous materials.